Engagement in the SDGs

 Meeting the demand for renewable energy with strengths in environmental value

 National energy policies around the world have transitioned from seeking the best energy mix to aiming for early conversion to renewable energy toward realizing a sustainable society.
 Japanese companies and municipalities can reduce CO2 emissions by entering a contract with a retail electricity supplier that has a low CO2 emission factor.
-Hitachi Zosen’s power supply portfolio is built around Energy-from-waste (EfW) plant and boasts a low CO2 emission factor.
+Hitachi Zosen’s power supply portfolio is built around Waste to Energy (WtE) plant and boasts a low CO2 emission factor.
 We meet the needs of companies and municipalities that care about the global environment.

 Participating in a sustainable society initiative in Nagano City, Nagano

 - *Eco Hitz Nagano Co .,Ltd. (Nagano City.
 President: Takao Yanagi)

 Hitachi Zosen subsidiary.
 Responsible for Nagano Environmental Energy Center operations work for 20 years and 1 month

 In 2019, Hitachi Zosen delivered the WtE plant Nagano Environmental Energy Center to the Nagano Regional Association, comprising three cities, four towns, and two villages in Nagano Prefecture, and concurrently concluded an electricity supply contract with Nagano City.

 This represents a model program of local production, local consumption of power.
 Hitachi Zosen purchases all surplus electricity generated by the Nagano Environmental Energy Center (about 32 million kWh annually), and supplies it to a total of 80 municipal elementary, middle, and high schools in Nagano City.